Mosula7/Deployment/README.md

 DB_PASS="airflow"
 ```
 This configuration will need to be changed if you want to connect to a different database  \
-**IMPORTANT** If you want to run the project directry on your machine without docker also copy .env file into the airflow/dags directory. \
+**IMPORTANT:** If you want to run the project directry on your machine without docker also copy .env file into the airflow/dags directory. \
-When the project is run in docker a volume is created on .env file in the dags directory. \
+When the project is run in docker a volume is created on .env file in the dags directory.

 * first, to initialize the postgres database run:
 ```